 - replacing all missing and worn parts

-Use the best brake pads!
+Use the best pads

-If you don’t want brakes that fade, have poor bite when cold, wear out quickly, or make annoying noise, buy genuine brake pads from a dealership.
+If you don’t want brakes that fade, have poor bite when cold, wear out quickly, or make annoying noise, buy genuine pads from a dealership.
 Do they cost more?
 Typically they do.
 Are they “better”?
 Typically they are.

-When deciding what make brakes “good”, you have to consider what’s important to you.
+When deciding what make pads “good”, you have to consider what’s important to you.
 For instance, if I wanted the best brake pad for racing, buying a Genuine Subaru pad set might not be the best choice.
 However, when a brake pad is very good at one thing, like fade resistance, it loses other positive attributes, like the ability to stop well when cold.
 If you want a pads that does everything fairly well, buying them from a dealership is the best bet.

-What if genuine pads aren’t available?
+What if Genuine pads aren’t Available?

 There are times when we don’t use genuine pads.
 When a car is relatively rare, we won’t stock the pads for it.
 Neither will the local dealerships.
 People have come to expect same-day service for the most part, and typically don’t want to wait for special order parts to arrive.

 If we can’t get genuine, we’ll get the next best thing: OE, or Original Equipment.
-Akebono is one such brand; they make the brake pads that come on many new Japanese cars.
+Akebono is one such brand; they make the pads that come on many new Japanese cars.
 Replacement pads are manufactured in both Japan and in the USA, and they’re very high quality.
 You may have noticed the “Akebono” stamped in the picture of the Subaru brakes above.
 You may also notice the Akebono printed on the friction material of the Toyota brakes on the left.
 Akebono makes pads for Honda as well.

 OE brakes, while very good quality, aren’t necessarily the exact same thing as genuine.
 For one, a set of Subaru brake pads will come with new shims and hardware.
 Akebono pads don’t.
 The friction compounds may also be different depending on the application.